div-space/portfolio/content/pages/index.md

       - type: Testimonial
         quote: >-
           "Divyaraj is incredible.
 One of the most talented people I've worked with.
-Do not hesitate to hire if you have the privilege of Divyaraj applying to your job!
 Flawless communication, thoroughly understood the project, and far exceeded expectations.
 Superlative work.
 I look forward to working with Divyaraj again!"
         name: Winston Butterfield
         title: Product Manager
         image: